bsmith89/longev-mgen/doc/submission.md

 Estimated phylogeny of GH13 domains from _Muribaculaceae_, labeled by source genome, OPF, and localization.

+**Supplementary Results `build/gtdbtk_classify_summary.tsv`**
+Results from GTDB-tk classify workflow run on the 8 novel MAGs analyzed in this study.

 **Supplementary Results `build/B1_inter_strain_comparison.ipynb.html`**:
 Analysis and plotting code for coverage and gene content comparisons for B1A and B1B.